-This PopTunes piano from Little Tikes is perfect for toddler boys who just want to rock away.
+This PopTunes guitar from Little Tikes is perfect for toddler boys who just want to rock away.

 It has all the potential of keeping them entertained for hours.
-The piano itself features plenty of flashy LED lights.
+The guitar itself features plenty of flashy LED lights.
 This new updated version comes in a grey translucent color.

 10. WolVol Electric Big Toy Drum Set

 This drum set from WolVol is excellent for growing toddlers.
 It has all of the fun elements, such as a microphone, bass drum, hi-hats, and even a pedal and sticks.

 It features different melodies, songs, drum beats, and lots of fun lights.